Discover the Supreme Court Police

 For distance, corrected 20/20 or better binocularly with at least 20/40 in each eye.
 Uncorrected distant visual acuity should be 20/100 or better binocularly.

-What is your policy on illegal drug use, to include marijuana?
+What is your policy on illegal drug use, including marijuana?

 We ask that all police applicants not deliberately misrepresent their history of drug activity.
 If deliberate misrepresentation is found, the applicant will be deemed ineligible for employment as a Police Officer with the Supreme Court.